-Information proposed to be collected will vary depending on the type of entity involved, and is set out in the recently enacted Information Collection Regulation (the “Regulation”), effective September 17, 2018.
-For further details on the Regulation, and the information which must be collected thereunder, please click here.
+Information proposed to be collected will vary depending on the type of entity involved, and is detailed in the Act.

 Any pre-existing, registered owners of an interest in land in B.C. must, as the reporting body, file a disclosure report on or before a date to be prescribed by regulation.
 If a reporting body becomes aware that the disclosure report they filed no longer discloses the current interest holders, they must, within 2 months, file a new disclosure report.
 In addition, a reporting body will have the opportunity to complete or correct information provided in previously filed disclosure reports by filing a new disclosure report with the administrator, at other times the reporting body considers necessary.

 Reporting bodies carry the burden of making “reasonable efforts” to not only obtain the required information, but also confirm its accuracy.
 This legislative regime recognizes that certain structures used to own land may be complex, and in cases where the reporting body is unable to confirm the identity of interest holders, requires the reporting body to outline the steps taken to attempt to identify the appropriate individuals and provide reasons why their identity could not be confirmed.

 In addition, reporting bodies are responsible for making reasonable efforts to notify interest holders of their right to apply to request their information be omitted and for making reasonable efforts to provide each interest holder with an extract of the completed disclosure report.